Hanwant/TuringMachines/README.md

 <br><br>

 ## Turmite
-A 2d version of the Busy Beaver formulation, this one is more fun as the visual patterns that emerge on 2-d graphs are more interesting than the 1d bb machines.
+A 2d version Turing Machine, similar to the Busy Beaver formulation, this one is more fun as the visual patterns that emerge on 2-d graphs are more interesting than the 1d BB machines.
 The script runs some standard machines which can be found at [5].
 The instruction sets for the given machines are in turmites.json along with a reccommended number ot iterations to run for.
 (As they don't have a halt state and will run forever).